cs-uh-2012-spring26/cs-uh-2012-software-engineering-groupproject-group-c/README.md

 3. Go to **Configuration → Identities → Create Identity**
 4. Select **Email address**, enter the email, click **Create Identity**
 5. Check the inbox and click the verification link AWS sends
+6. Repeat for all trainer/admin sender emails and member recipient emails you plan to test with.
-6. Repeat for every email address you want to send reminders to
+7. Select the email address you want to send reminders from (must be verified) and set it as SES_SENDER_EMAIL in .env.
+8. Select the AWS SES region where that verified email identity exists and set it as AWS_SES_REGION in .env.

 ### Step 2: Create AWS Access Keys

 1. Go to AWS Console → click your name (top right) → **Security Credentials**
 2. Scroll to **Access Keys** → **Create Access Key**
-3. Copy the `Access Key ID` and `Secret Access Key`
+3. Copy the `Access Key ID` and `Secret Access Key` into .env as AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY respectively.

 ### Step 3: Configure Environment Variables